Modern Slavery Act Transparency In Supply Chain Statement

 1.1 Square Enix Limited ("Square Enix") is a responsible corporate citizen.
 Accordingly, Square Enix seeks to ensure that excellent quality and safety standards are maintained throughout its supply chain and its business by well treated, fairly compensated workers in accordance with all applicable laws.

-1.2 This statement is made pursuant to section 54(1) of the Modern Slavery Act 2015 and constitutes the slavery and human trafficking statement for Square Enix and its subsidiaries for the financial year ending.
+1.2 This statement is made pursuant to section 54(1) of the Modern Slavery Act 2015 and constitutes the slavery and human trafficking statement for Square Enix and its subsidiaries for the financial year ending 31 March 2018.

 2.1 Square Enix publishes and distributes interactive entertainment content.
 It is a UK based and incorporated member of the Square Enix group of companies (the "Group"), which is a provider of entertainment products and services in the world.